Tourism Promotion: Four New Tourist Sites Get 40 Camping Pods In KPK - UrduPoint

 Another official from the TCKP said those camping pods were already operational at six tourist sites of the KPK that included Bishigram and Gabin Jabba in Swat, Thandiani in Abbottabad, and others.

-He said the pods were the best facilities for the tourist as it involved kitchen, washrooms and other services and that too was on affordable rates.
+He said the pods were the best facilities for the tourist as it contained kitchen, washrooms and other services and that too was on affordable rates.

 To a query, the official said the camping pods were installed at all the spots on the same model as each site contained 26 beds.
 Rent of two-bed and four-bed pods was Rs 3,000 and Rs 5,000, respectively.